A recently painted bike lane on the Arborway was done without any public review of plans.

-Join our team by registering for this year’s Climate Ride, then clicking on the ‘Join this Team’ button and looking for “Boston Cyclists Union.”
+Join the Bike Union team by registering for this year’s Climate Ride, then clicking on the ‘Join this Team’ button and looking for “Boston Cyclists Union.”
 Once you’re signed up, you’ll be able to customize your own personal fundraising webpage and get started.

 And if you can’t spare the time to go, you can always live vicariously through the team by fueling their fundraising dreams at the Boston Cyclists Union Team fundraising page.